See our Carrying Concealed Weapons policy summary for a comprehensive discussion of this issue.

 - The person is in his or her dwelling unit or upon premises over which he or she has possession, authority or control.

-Missouri also exempts from this prohibition a person who has a valid “concealed carry endorsement” or a valid permit or endorsement to carry concealed firearms issued by another state.
+Missouri also exempts from this prohibition a person who has a valid “concealed carry permit,” a valid “concealed carry endorsement” issued before August 28, 2013, or a valid permit to carry concealed firearms issued by another state.

-Missouri is a “shall issue” state, meaning that a county or city sheriff must issue a certificate of qualification for a concealed carry endorsement if the applicant meets certain qualifications.
-The sheriff must issue a concealed carry endorsement, which will appear on the certificate holder’s driver’s or non-driver’s license, if the applicant:
+Missouri is a “shall issue” state, meaning that a county or city sheriff, or his or her designee, must issue a concealed carry permit if the applicant meets certain qualifications.
+The sheriff must issue a concealed carry permit if the applicant:

-- Is a citizen of the United States;
+- Is a citizen or permanent resident of the United States;

 - Is either:

-- Is a member of the armed forces stationed in Missouri, or the spouse of such military member;
+- A member of the armed forces stationed in Missouri, or the spouse of such military member;

 - Has not been convicted of, pled guilty to or entered a plea of nolo contendere (no contest) to one or more misdemeanor offenses involving crimes of violence during the immediately preceding five-year period, or has not been convicted of two or more misdemeanor offenses involving driving while under the influence of intoxicating liquor or drugs or the possession or abuse of a controlled substance during the immediately preceding five-year period;